TheSmartOwl/Asteroids-Inc./README.md

 # Asteroids-Inc.
-A small web-based clicker game made for a university project Can be accessed here: https://thesmartowl.github.io/Asteroids-Inc./
+A small web-based clicker game made for a university project <br>
+Can be accessed here: https://thesmartowl.github.io/Asteroids-Inc./